Category

 ■Younger Generations Rely Heavily on Online Sources ~ Differences by Age

-When broken down by age group, online media gain even more prominence among those in their 20s.
-"Aggregator sites" rise to 7th place, "Trending/Topic-Based News Sites" climb to 13th, and "Curation Sites" also appear at 18th.
-It seems there are age-related differences in the news media people rely on.
+When broken down by age group, online media's standing rises further among those in their 20s.
+Following "summary sites" at 7th place and "trending news sites" at 13th, "curation sites" also appear at 18th.
+It seems there are indeed age-related differences in the news media people rely on.

 Therefore, we analyzed the media by dividing them into 13 factors (Figure 2).